Hook, Hart: History

-Early-Mid 20th century
+Early to mid 20th century

-St John the Evangelist Parish Church was completed in 1938, replacing the tin tabernacle used by worshippers since 1886.
-The new Church was designed by Edward Maufe and shows in small scale design features that would later be incorporated by him into Guildford Cathedral.
-Even the Cathedral fund raising scheme of "buying a brick" was first utilised at Hook, where the Church retains an impressive list of donors and benefactors.
-Hook also has a Roman Catholic church and an Evangelical Church.
-The latter now known as Life Church was originally paid for by the family who founded Burberry; founder Thomas Burberry being a Baptist who died in Hook.
+Edward Maufe designed the Church of England parish church of St John the Evangelist, which was completed in 1938, replacing a tin tabernacle used by worshippers since 1886.
+It shows, in small scale, features that Maufe later included in Guildford Cathedral.
+The Cathedral's fund raising scheme of "buying a brick" was first used at Hook, where the church retains an impressive list of donors and benefactors.
+Hook also has a Roman Catholic church, and an Evangelical church.
+The latter, now called Life Church, was originally paid for by the family who founded Burberry; founder Thomas Burberry being a Baptist who died in Hook.
 The present Life Church Centre was opened in 2011.

-Hook being a hamlet in the village of Odiham before 1955; the distinct Anglican ecclesiastical parish of Hook was not created before then.
-It was only in 1943 that permission was given for burials in Hook itself.
+Hook was a hamlet in the village of Odiham until 1955.
+The separate Church of England parish of Hook was not created before then.
+It was only in 1943 that permission was given for burials in Hook.

-Post World War II History
+Since World War II

 Hook was considered as part of a scheme to settle Londoners in the country after the Second World War, but nearby Basingstoke was selected for development instead.
-Recently, the village has grown in size considerably, with new housing developments being constructed.
+Recently, the village has grown in size considerably, with new housing developments being built.

 Although within 6 mi of the far larger town of Basingstoke to the west, Hook's development since the 1980s has been rapid.
 Calls have been made to redevelop the 'village' centre as Hook has few amenities for its size, as it is now generally considered as a town in terms of its population and urban expanse.

 Affluence is high due to surrounding rural areas, estates, such as Tylney Hall Park and Garden, which is Grade II* listed, and Hook Common, a large mixture of forest and heathland, coupled with excellent transport links.